fermyon/workshops/wasm-and-containers/workshop/02-key-value-store.md

 In this section you learned how to:

-- Use the KeyValue store feature in Spin
+- Use the Key Value store feature in Spin
-- Use Runtime configuration to change the provider of the KeyValue store
+- Use Runtime configuration to change the provider of the Key Value store

 ## Navigation